Tifosi Sledge Review

 Lens Quality

-Our matte white test glasses came standard with three lens options: A clear lens for low light, a high-contrast AC Red lens for medium to bright light, and a Smoke lens for bright light conditions.
-We found that the clear lens worked best for the low light of the forest while mountain biking, the Smoke lens was ideal for sunny days on the road bike, and the AC Red lens worked well in a huge range of conditions.
-All three lenses provided clear, distortion-free optics without too much glare even in the brightest conditions.
-Admittedly, differences in optical quality between high-end lenses can be very small, we didn't notice any discernable quality drop from many of the much more expensive models in our test to the Sledge.
+Our matte white test glasses came standard with three options: A clear lens for low light, a high-contrast AC Red lens for medium to bright light, and a Smoke lens for bright light conditions.
+We found that the clear lens worked best for the low light of the forest while mountain biking, the Smoke lens was ideal for sunny days on the road bike, and the AC Red lens worked well in a vast range of conditions.
+All three lenses provide clear, distortion-free optics without too much glare, even in the brightest conditions.
+Admittedly, differences in optical quality between high-end lenses can be minimal, and we didn't notice any discernable quality drop from many of the much more expensive models in our test to the Sledge.
 All three lenses are decentered, which helps to reduce distortion in your field of vision, and each lens protects from 100% of UVA and UVB rays to protect your eyes for the long haul.
-Tifosi also offers the Sledge in flashier Cyrstal Orange and Crystal Red frames with Clarion mirror, AC Red, and Clear lenses for an extra $10.
+Tifosi also offers the Sledge in flashier Cyrstal Orange and Crystal Red frames with Clarion mirror, AC Red, and Clear lenses.

 In addition to their optical quality, we also found that the three lenses were durable and scratch-resistant.
-Mountain biking on muddy trails and sweating our way up long climbs in the sun meant that we put these lenses through quite a few trailside cleanings using their microfiber storage bag.
-Despite the copious cleaning and having more than a couple of run-ins with trailside branches, none of the three lenses had any noticeable scratches or reduction in optical quality at the end of our field test.
-The lenses are constructed with scratch-resistant polycarbonate plastic that is both durable and reasonably good at repelling water and sweat.
+Mountain biking on muddy trails and sweating our way up long climbs in the Sun meant we put these lenses through several trailside cleanings using their microfiber storage bag.
+Despite the copious cleaning and a few run-ins with trailside branches, none of the three lenses had any noticeable scratches or reduced optical quality at the end of our field test.
+The lenses are constructed with scratch-resistant polycarbonate plastic that is durable and reasonably good at repelling water and sweat.

 Fit and Comfort

-There aren't a ton of fit adjustment options built into the frames like some of the more-expensive models in the test, but the Sledge does have flexible ear pieces that can be molded to fit different head shapes.
+There aren't many fit adjustment options built into the frames like some of the more expensive models in the test, but the Sledge has flexible earpieces that can be molded to fit different head shapes.
 During testing, we didn't find much adjustment of the ear pieces necessary, but for those out there who want to be able to fine-tune the fit, the adjustment will be helpful.

 Coverage

-The one-piece lens isn't the largest that we tested, but it certainly qualifies as massive in our book.
-We really like the coverage that the Sledge provides.
+The one-piece lens isn't the largest we tested, but it qualifies as massive in our book.
+We like the coverage that the Sledge provides.
 The lens sits close to the face and is shaped to allow the user a full field of vision.
-If you strain you can see the edges of the frame at the bottom and sides of your vision, but when your eyes are forward looking down the trail or road the glasses disappear on your face.
-When you're focused on the task at hand, it's easy to forget that you're wearing them at all.
+If you strain, you can see the edges of the frame at the bottom and sides of your vision, but when your eyes are forward-looking down the trail or road, the glasses disappear on your face.
+When you're focused on the task, it's easy to forget that you're wearing them.

 Frame Quality